Shivers (video game): Reception

 Shivers drew mostly praise for its atmosphere.
 Presenting a deviation from earlier Sierra titles, the game was both praised and criticized for the same reasons, while it also drew comparisons with Myst and The 7th Guest.
 It holds an aggregated 72.2% score on GameRankings, based on reviews from various professional critics.

 Quandary gave the game a 5 out of 5, praising the atmosphere and simplicity of gameplay, mentioning the ample number of save game slots and closed captions among the game's advantages.
-A reviewer for Next Generation, while briefly complimenting the graphics and interface, derided the game as an unoriginal Myst clone.
-He added that "the long load times, grating music, and overreaching puzzles keep it mediocre at best."
+Next Generation, while briefly complimenting the graphics and interface, derided the game as an unoriginal Myst clone.
+They added that "the long load times, grating music, and overreaching puzzles keep it mediocre at best."
 French site Jeuxvideo.com called it "an undeniable success".
 In a retrospective review, Adventure Lantern noted that the game still looked fairly pleasant after its time, and its (mostly) clever design, while praising the game's mood and atmospheric soundtrack.
 Adventure Classic Gaming named Shivers a sleeper hit of the year and recognised its cult status.

-Ron Dulin of GameSpot criticized the gameplay repetitive as the player was forced to travel back and forth many times after a certain point.
+Ron Dulin of GameSpot called the gameplay repetitive, as the player is forced to travel back and forth many times after a certain point.
 Ray Ivey of Just Adventure favored the game's atmosphere, and praised the "Flashback" feature.

-All Game Guide described it as "lacking" while the Finnish Pelit considered it an example of Sierra's downward spiral, criticizing the puzzles and the storyline.
+All Game Guide described it as "lacking" while Finnish magazine Pelit considered it an example of Sierra's downward spiral, criticizing the puzzles and the storyline.